 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 Before taking nicardipine,

 - tell your doctor and pharmacist if you are allergic to nicardipine, any other medications, or any ingredients in nicardipine capsules.
 Ask your pharmacist for a list of the ingredients..

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking.
-Be sure to mention any of the following: carbamazepine (Carbatrol, Equetro, Tegretol); cimetidine (Tagamet); cyclosporine (Neoral, Sandimmune); fentanyl (Duragesic); heart and blood pressure medications such as beta-blockers, digoxin (Lanoxin), diuretics ('water pills'), and quinidine (Quinaglute, Quinidex); medications to treat glaucoma (increased pressure in the eye); phenytoin (Dilantin); ranitidine (Zantac); theophylline (Theo-Dur); and vitamins.
+Be sure to mention any of the following: carbamazepine (Carbatrol, Equetro, Tegretol); cimetidine (Tagamet); cyclosporine (Neoral, Sandimmune); fentanyl (Actiq, Duragesic); heart and blood pressure medications such as beta-blockers, digoxin (Lanoxin), diuretics ('water pills'), and quinidine ; phenytoin (Dilantin); ranitidine (Zantac); theophylline (Theochron, Theolair, Theo-24); and vitamins.

-- tell your doctor if you have or have ever had heart, liver, or kidney disease.
+- tell your doctor if you have or have ever had heart failure, or heart, liver, or kidney disease.

 - if you are having surgery, including dental surgery, tell your doctor or dentist that you are taking nicardipine.

 What SPECIAL DIETARY instructions should I follow?